The efficient certification of knottedness and Thurston norm

 We therefore now assume that every $B$-vertex is incident to some edge.

 {\sl Case 3.} When every vertex of $X_\partial$ has non-positive $\chi$-value, and for every pair of edges in $X_\partial$, one lies in $R_-$ and one lies in $R_+$.

-This is exactly the situation where every component of $\partial_v {\cal B}'$ is a non-trivial product annulus, for the following reason.
+This is exactly the situation where every component of $\partial_v {\cal B}'$ that does not lie in $\partial M'$ is a non-trivial product annulus in $E(M',\gamma')$, for the following reason.
 If one of these annuli was trivial, then one of its boundary components would, by definition, bound a disc in $R_-(E(M', \gamma'))$ or $R_+(E(M', \gamma'))$.
 The intersection between this disc and $\partial_v {\cal B}'$ is a collection of simple closed curves, and an innermost one bounds a disc which corresponds to a vertex of $X_\partial$ with $\chi$-value 1.
 This is contrary to our hypothesis.

-Thus, we decompose $(M',\gamma')$ along the annuli $\partial_v {\cal B}'$.
+Thus, we decompose $(M',\gamma')$ along the annuli in $\partial_v {\cal B}'$ that do not lie in $\partial M'$.
 This has the effect of removing ${\cal B}'$ from the remainder of $M'$.
 Then ${\cal B}'$ becomes a product sutured manifold, which we may further decompose along product discs, resulting in a collection of taut 3-balls.
 The manifold ${\rm cl}(M' - {\cal B}')$ inherits a handle structure.
-Each component of $\partial_v {\cal B}'$ becomes a suture in this manifold that is not a u-suture.
-It is shown in [20] that this new handle structure has smaller complexity that that of $M'$.
-(Recall that a notion of complexity for handle structures was defined in [20] and summarised in Section 5.1.)
+Each component of $\partial_v {\cal B}'$ that does not lie in $\partial M'$ becomes a suture in this manifold that is not a u-suture.
+It is shown in [21] that this new handle structure has smaller complexity that that of $M'$.
+(Recall that a notion of complexity for handle structures was defined in [21] and summarised in Section 5.1.)